AndySee04/AndySee04/README.md

 - 👋 Hi, I’m @AndySee04
-- 👀 I’m interested in anime
+- 👀 I’m passionate about coding and building new software and websites!
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, HTML and JavaScript

 <!---
 AndySee04/AndySee04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.